 In case you can’t exclude extra luggage then you have an option to pay for every extra kilogram.
 The price is different for each airline.

 Keep track of the size of your hand luggage, it should not be huge.
 Large bags are not allowed in the cabin.
 You can cross check the dimensions on your Airlines’ site.

 There are restrictions on the items you carry inside your hand luggage and check-in luggage.

 Bottles of 100 ml liquid/cream are allowed, not more than that.
 Even half-empty bottles of 125 ml will not be allowed.
 The bottle size should only be for 100 ml liquid.
 Sharp things and dairy products are not allowed.

 You can carry sharp things and liquids inside your check-in luggage.
 Nail paints, batteries or power banks are only allowed inside your hand luggage and not in your check-in baggage.

-5. Proceed towards the Immigration (international traveller) or the security check(domestic traveller)
+Proceed towards the Immigration (only international traveler) or the security check(domestic traveler)

 After collecting your boarding passes proceed towards the domestic departures or the international departures section.

-(a) International departures (Domestic travelers can skip this section and continue from point 6):
+(a) International departures (Domestic travelers can skip this section and continue from security check):

 There are many immigration counters and these are divided into the following categories: